purplesprinklesdev/Connect4DiscordBot/README.md

 Install Instructions
 ------
-Install node.js from their website.
+- Install node.js.
-Download or `git clone` this code and navigate to it in the Terminal/Command Prompt.
+- Download or `git clone` this code and navigate to it in the Terminal/Command Prompt.
-Use `npm install .`.
+- Use `npm install .`.
-The bot is now set up.
+- The bot is now set up.
 Use `node .` to run it.